 Dog show handlers are well versed in the arts of showmanship and presentation.
-These professionals travel the country as they seek championship honors for their client’s dogs.
+They are generally self-employed independent contractors who travel the country as they seek championship honors for their clients' dogs.

-The dog show handler is generally responsible for arranging transportation for the dogs, daily exercise and conditioning, obedience training, and grooming.
+- Arranging transportation for the dogs' daily exercise and conditioning, obedience training, and grooming.
 Dog show handlers often provide routine care for the dog for extended periods during its career; some dogs spend several years in the primary care of their handler.

 Dog show handlers must also factor in additional costs such as travel expenses, having client/handler contracts drafted, and maintaining insurance policies.

 Many professional handlers invest in a large trailer or recreational vehicle if they tend to have multiple dogs with them at each show.
 These vehicles are equipped with travel crates on the interior and portable runs that can be set up upon arrival at the destination.

 Education, Training, & Certification

 Dog show handlers are not required to have formal training or licensing, but many learn the requisite skills from an apprenticeship with an experienced handler.
 There are also “junior” classes for young handlers, and many of these juniors go on to compete in the show arena as adults.
 Dog shows offer an opportunity to network with owners, breeders, and handlers, especially if you are looking for an apprenticeship.

 There are many professional organizations for dog handlers, but two of the most prestigious membership groups are the American Kennel Club (AKC) Registered Handlers Program (RHP) and the Professional Handlers Association (PHA).